 The grant may be used at the undergraduate, graduate, and professional degree level (undergraduate level only for spouses).
 Tuition and regularly assessed fees for all students will be paid at the undergraduate rate charged by the institution.

 Applicant for Public Safety Officer Grant Requirements

 - Must be an individual whose father, mother or spouse was a PSO killed in the line of duty

-- Must be less than 24 years of age on the of the PSO’s death (for children)
+- Must be less than 24 years of age on the date of the PSO’s death (for children)

 - Must be enrolled full-time (students) at an Eligible Indiana Institution pursuing an undergraduate degree

 Public Safety Officer (parent or spouse of applicant) Requirements

 - Must have been a legal resident of Indiana at the time of death;